 Living here means you’re at the center of all that MSU has to offer: academic support, health resources, renovated residence halls, award-winning dining facilities, recreational activities, student organizations, leadership opportunities, friends and fun.

 Explore each of the neighborhoods and find the right fit for you.

-Students can use their dining plan at more than 30 places on campus from full-service dining halls to express cafes and food trucks.
-Plus, there’s a dining option open any time of day (or night).
+Spartans can use their dining plan at more than 30 locations across campus, from full-service dining halls to express cafes and food courts.
+There's always a dining option open any time of day (or night).

-Each dining facility offers a variety of healthy food options, including menu items to support ovo-lacto vegetarian and vegan diets.
-Students with food allergies or intolerances and those who follow a special diet have resources and information to help make safe choices while still having a great dining experience.
+Each dining facility offers a variety of selections, including menu items to support ovo-lacto vegetarian and vegan diets.
+Students with food allergies or intolerances and those with dietary restrictions will have resources and information to help make safe choices while still having a great dining experience.
 Students needing further support can visit the Culinary Services website and contact dietitians for additional information.